-As of 1st September 2023, we have 10 children or young people receiving some form of SEND Support, listed on our Special Educational Needs Register.
-One child who is in receipt of an Educational Health Care Plan.
+As of 1st September 2024, we have 7 children or young people receiving some form of SEND Support, listed on our Special Educational Needs Register.
+We have two children who is in receipt of an Educational Health Care Plan.
 We have one child pursuing an Educational Health Care Plan.
-Three children are in EYFS/KS1 and seven children are in KS2